frknecn3/frknecn3/README.md

 <h3>Contact</h3>

-You can contact me via WhatsApp, Github, Discord or Steam.
-Please ask for contact info.
+You can contact me via WhatsApp, Github or phone.
+Please ask for contact info and I'll gladly answer you.